dusty-nv/jetson-inference/docs/detectnet-example-2.md

 	# main loop will go here
 ```

-The remainder of the code below should be indented underneath this `while` loop.
+Note that the remainder of the code below should be indented underneath this `while` loop.

 #### Camera Capture

-The first thing that happens in the main loop is to capture the next video frame from the camera.  `camera.CaptureRGBA()` will wait until the next frame has been sent from the camera, and after it's been acquired convert it into RGBA floating-point format on the GPU.
+The first thing that happens in the main loop is to capture the next video frame from the camera.  `camera.CaptureRGBA()` will wait until the next frame has been sent from the camera, and after it's been acquired by the Jetson, it will convert it to RGBA floating-point format residing in GPU memory.

 ``` python
 	img, width, height = camera.CaptureRGBA()